-To be successful you’ll need to work with both councillors and council staff.
-You’ll need to find out which councillors hold positions of responsibility and could be influential.
-You’ll also need a broad base of support from councillors, so think about how you reach as many of them as possible.
+To be successful you’ll need to work with both elected councillors and council staff, usually referred to officers.
+You’ll need to find out which councillors hold positions of responsibility and could be influential - these often include the Leader of the Council, and those who hold portfolios for the environment, health and transport.

-On top of that you’ll need to work with key council officers responsible for things like air quality, transport and the environment.
+On top of that you’ll likely end up working with key council officers responsible for things like air quality, transport and the environment.
 Building a positive relationship with these officers could be crucial.

 See our guide for top tips on working with local elected representatives.